Kaiwen-Li3/CMEE-Group-2-Coursework/code/README.md

 # PP_Regress_Loc.R

+ This script analyses predator-prey mass relationships and visualizes these interactions based on feeding interaction type, predator life stage and location where data was collected.
+The code for this task is found in the code file, and the data 'EcolArchives-E089-51-D1.csv' in the data file.
+The script outputs key statistics such as slope, intercept, R², p-value, F-statistic, based off feeding interaction type, predator life stage and location iterations, in a csv file in results called: PP_Regress_Loc_Results.csv.

 Functions

 	Analyses predator-prey mass relationships and visualizes these interactions based on feeding interaction type, predator life stage and location where data was collected

 Input